kensnyder/any-date-parser/README.md

 [full-icu](https://npmjs.com/package/full-icu) npm package to make all locales available.
 That package is heavy and is not included as a dependency.

+Support for parsing right-to-left languages like arabic and hebrew is limited due to my unfamiliarity with using RegExp with right-to-left text.

 ## Adding custom formats

 any-date-parser has an `addFormat()` function to add a custom parser.